600lyy/Build-KRM-Platform/README.md

 1. Fork this repo to you Git and grant access to Git by generating a git token
 1. Install gcloud, kubectrl and [kubectl ctx plugin](*https://github.com/ahmetb/kubectx#installation)

+**Note**

+For existing gcloud CLI installations, make sure to set the compute/region and compute/zone properties.
+By setting default locations, you can avoid errors in gcloud CLI like the following: One of [--zone, --region] must be supplied: Please specify location.

 ## Install Config Sync
 Install and bootstrap Config Sync on your GKE clusters by runnning `install.sh`.
 Before that, you need to update the cluster name and zone location in the file.
 Besides Config Sync, `install.sh` also generates a secret that's linked to your git token to authenticate the config sync to your Git repos